DarrenFrenkel/MDSslides/slides.md

 - Every time you have a new django project, you want  to create it in a new environment.
 This Allows for local & production environment compatibility (ie same version of python, django and same dependencies).
 Which will be helpful in the future especially for debugging.
 - VirtualEnv allows us to control our environment - it essentially puts your projects into a virtual silo

---
+-- md

 ##Installing VirtualEnv/Django
 - Pip install virtualenv
 - Then to create a virtualenv it's - `$virtualenv env`
 - To activate the env it's - `$source env/bin/activate`
 - You are now within your virtual environment.
 Anything you install will be contained within this environment
-- Install Django - `$pip install https://www.djangoproject.com/download/1.7c2/tarball/`
+- Install Django: - `$pip install https://www.djangoproject.com/download/1.7c2/tarball/`

 --